mmikowski/hi_score/README.md

  >>>>=========-------------- DATA FLOW ------------------------>
 ```

-There are two details worthy of note in this diagram.
-First, notice how we
-use model events to communicate changes to the Shell and feature modules.
+We use model events to communicate changes to the Shell and Feature modules,
-Second, we keep our feature modules isolated from each other.
+and we keep our feature modules isolated from each other.
 This enhances
 portability and quality.

 ## Browser compatibility